 It’s no surprise that these exemplary men are the subject of navy seal books that decorate the shelves of people across America.
 Many SEALs are famed for their accomplishments, like SEAL Team 6 and their takedown of Osama bin Laden.

 If you’re interested in adding more tales from the SEALs to your collection, keep reading.
-I’m going to list ten must-read books written by Navy SEAL authors.
+I’m going to list ten must-read books written by or about Navy SEALs.

 1. Fearless by Eric Blehm